Lisa Crowley and Marlies Ostermann

 - A 25% or greater fall in eGFR in children and young people within the past 7 days.

-Importantly, the term AKI describes a large spectrum of diseases, all characterized by a rise in serum creatinine and/or fall in urine output.
+Importantly, the term AKI describes a large spectrum of diseases, all characterised by a rise in serum creatinine and/or fall in urine output.
 AKI is not a diagnosis and does not refer to any aetiology.
 Once AKI is diagnosed, it is still important to identify the exact aetiology.

 The difficulty of defining AKI has been debated by Ostermann (2010).